How the lives of others can affect your own is an understatement – meaning this is so true!

 Which is why you have to be your own food/health advocate.

-So I think of Maria and how when I’m 80 I have NONE of her health problems.
+So I think of Maria and now when I’m 80-years-old I have NONE of her health problems.
 I’m on a healthier path of wellness now:

 - I started eating fish (I hated fish), salmon n particular.